harilvfs/mcfetch/README.md

 ## 📜 License

-This project is licensed under the GPLv3.
+This project is licensed under the GNU General Public License v3.0.
+See the LICENSE file for more details.